How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Behaviour changes: Behaviour changes may occur with many medications used to treat seizures.
 Some people have reported changes in behaviour associated with taking brivaracetam.
 There have been occasional reports of aggressive behaviour or hostility, anxiousness, disorientation, or decreased memory.
+These behaviour changes appear to be more common for children taking this medication.
 If you experience any of these effects or notice them in a family member who is taking this medication, contact your doctor as soon as possible.

 Dizziness and drowsiness: Brivaracetam may cause drowsiness or dizziness, affecting your ability to drive or operate machinery.
 Avoid driving, operating machinery, or performing other potentially hazardous tasks until you have determined how you are affected by this medication.